-To populate the 7 Series Block RAM sheet using the XPE Memory Generator Wizard:
+To populate the Block RAM sheet using the XPE Memory Generator Wizard (example shown below is for 7 series devices):

 - 1. Open the Memory Generator wizard by doing one of the following: - On the Block RAM sheet, click the Add Memory button.